j-u-p-iter/jupiter-tools/PNPM_USAGE.md

 - be sure you've removed all the configs for the previous package manager.
 In case of yarn it is `.yarn` folder, for example.
 - be sure you've removed the lock file, created by the previous package manager.
 In case of yarn it's yarn.lock file, for example.
 - remove node_modules folder and reinstall dependencies, using pnpm.
 It's necessary since different package managers use different, in most cases incompatible with each other, dependencies resolutions algorithms.
-- `pnpm-lock.yml` file should be commited.
+- `pnpm-lock.yml` file should be commited and added to the repo's code.